Niksune/UnityAssertConverter/README.md

 ### Make it work ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-Be sure to have Python installed
+* Be sure to have Python installed

-Get the assets folder from Unity : https://support.unity.com/hc/en-us/articles/205578249-Can-I-download-an-Asset-without-opening-the-Unity-Editor-Is-it-possible-to-use-Unity-Assets-within-another-game-engine-
+* Get the assets folder from Unity : https://support.unity.com/hc/en-us/articles/205578249-Can-I-download-an-Asset-without-opening-the-Unity-Editor-Is-it-possible-to-use-Unity-Assets-within-another-game-engine-

-Unzip the assets into a folder named "DirectoryAssets" .
+* Unzip the assets into a folder named "DirectoryAssets" .
 Make sure that the "random named folders" are the direct children of DirectoryAssets

-In the folder containing DirectoryAssets, launch a console (PowerShell on windows) and launch the script with "python .\unity_asset_converter.py"
+* In the folder containing DirectoryAssets, launch a console (PowerShell on windows) and launch the script with "python .\unity_asset_converter.py"

-Get the Result folder and enjoy !
+* Get the Result folder and enjoy !